The Authentication Workflow

 As a result, a key step of onboarding is to either create a new profile or connect to an existing profile.

-For B2C Websites that primarly deal with individuals, it is possible to bypass this step by creating an implicit profile from a registered user.
+For B2C Websites that primarily deal with individuals, it is possible to bypass this step by creating an implicit profile from a registered user.
 This can be done: